ADAM-NKI/ADAM-NKI.github.io/README.md

-## Welcome to the Advanced Image Processing & Methods meetings Page
+# Welcome to the Advanced Image Processing & Methods meetings Page

-# Schedule for Group meetings
+## Schedule for Group meetings

-## May
+### May
-7th - Babak
+- 7th : Babak
+- 21st : Alex Franco

+### June
+- 4th:

 You can use the [editor on GitHub](https://github.com/AIMP-NKI/AIMP-NKI.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.